Meet the SEAE Research Team

 SEAE HDR Representative

 Adrienne (Adi) Brown is a visual artist and has been lecturing in Creative Technologies for over 15 years in Aotearoa and more recently in China.
-She is currently a PhD candidate in the School of Education exploring what walking methodology brings to visual arts practice and pedagogy in higher education.
+She is currently a PhD candidate in the Faculty of Education exploring what walking methodology brings to visual arts practice and pedagogy in higher education.

 Dr Jemma Peisker